 If you only do one thing…

-Visit Live Wire Action Park, a huge adventure playground just outside of Lorne where you’ll climb, swing, leap, wobble and fly through towering eucalyptus forest.
+Pay a visit to Live Wire Action Park, a massive adventure playground located just outside of Lorne.
+At this park, you will climb, swing, leap, wobble, and soar amid tall eucalyptus trees.

 Apollo Bay and surrounds